asajadi84/fastdic-lookup/README.md

 # Fastdic lookup
-A simple chrome extension that let's you search for the selected text in FastDic.
+A simple chrome extension that lets you search for the selected text in FastDic.

 based on https://github.com/anurag-ks/SearchTool